Tarantulas: The Deadly Cargo: Plot

 A family of aviators, the Beck family, attempts to solve the puzzle of why the plane crashed.
-They are told that the tarantulas are actually banana spiders, described as "the most aggressive and venomous spider in the world".
+They are told that the tarantulas are actually banana spiders, described as "the most aggressive and venomous spider in the world."
 In the meantime, the tarantulas continue their attacks, and more people are brought into Dr. Hodgins’ clinic.
 The doctor finally figures it out, but by this time, the spiders have spread out.
-The city's mayor is fearful that any news of the problem infesting the city's oranges will bring the township financial ruin.
+The city's mayor is fearful that any news of the spiders infesting the city's oranges will bring financial ruin to the township.

-Bert Springer (Claude Akins), one of the city's responsible citizens, helps the Beck family investigate.
-Cindy's brother is bitten and incapacitated by the spider and dies.
-Bert organizes the town citizens, and they risk their lives trying to save the town as the food-seeking spiders converge on the orange packaging plant.
+Bert Springer (Claude Akins), one of the city's citizens, helps the Beck family investigate.
+Cindy's brother is bitten and incapacitated by a spider and dies.
+Bert organizes the townspeople, and they risk their lives trying to save the town as the spiders converge on the orange packing plant.

 The plan to get rid of the spiders involves exposing the deadly arachnids to the buzzing sounds of their enemy: wasps.
 Using an amplified sound of wasps buzzing, the tarantulas are rendered motionless.
 This allows a crew of townsfolk to collect the spiders in buckets full of alcohol, which kills them.
-During the process, the electrical system switches off, and the crew are suddenly surrounded by the deadly spiders when the doors, which are electrically controlled, slam shut.
-A local teacher crawls in through a window near the roof and leads them out to safety.
-When the power comes back on, the crew returns to take care of the remainder of the spiders.
+During the process, a non-thinking citizen trying to burn-out the warehouse falls off the roof and onto the electrical generator, resulting in the electrical power being cut off.
+Soon, the crew is suddenly surrounded by the deadly spiders when the electrical doors slam shut.
+Steve, a teacher at the School for the Autistic, crawls in through a window near the roof and leads them out to safety.
+When the power comes back on, the crew returns to take care of the rest of the spiders.
+The orange crop and town are saved by the heroic group of citizens.